Azusain/Audio-Normalizer/README.md

 - Current implementation uses WAV I/O (via `hound`).
 If you need broad format support (FLAC/OGG/AIFF), we can integrate additional crates or an FFmpeg-based reader.
 - LUFS measurement is powered by the `ebur128` crate.
+- **Clipping Protection**: By default, LUFS normalization automatically prevents clipping by adjusting the target LUFS to the maximum safe level when necessary.
+Use `--force-clip` to override this safety feature.
+- **Error Recovery**: The decoder will attempt to recover from damaged audio frames by inserting silence to maintain timing, rather than skipping entire packets.

 ## License